gaythu-rajan/MerchantsGuideToGalaxy/README.md

-Merchant's Guide To Galaxy
+# Merchant's Guide To Galaxy

+## Environment
+- Java 8
+- Gradle 2.8 or above

+# Design

+InterGalacticApp reads notes given a file and answers queries that it detects from the notes.

+The app interprets the notes into three classifications.
+- List of lines detected to be galactic numeral conversion factors
+- List of lines detected to be transactions containing the Earth materials being transacted and how much they are worth
+- List of lines detected to be queries

+It uses Parsers to parse and extract the conversion factors from the above inputs.

+There are two converters
+  ...
+InterGalacticToRomanConverter - converts intergalactic phrase into roman numeric e.g. glob prok = IV ...
+RomanToArabicConverter - converts Roman numeric into equivalent Arabic numeric value e.g. IV = 4

+QueryResponder using these conversion factors calculates and constructs the answers.
+The answers correspond to each query in the order that they were asked.

+If the app cannot comprehend the inputs or extract conversion factors, it responds with a single default answer "I have no idea what you are talking about".
+If the app cannot understand one or more questions from a list of valid questions, it responds with default answer for each of the invalid query and valid answer for the rest.

  # Assumptions

-- InterGalactic App is Case insensitive glob=GLOB
+- InterGalactic App is case insensitive glob=GLOB
 - Only roman letters will be recognised as valid earthly currency

-# Design

-InterGalacticApp can read notes from a file and decipher the notes into three classifications.
-- List of Galactic Unit conversion factors - Galactic currency and its Earthly equivalent in roman numerals
-- List of transactions containing the Earth materials being transacted and how much they were sold for
-- List of queries

-InterGalacticApp uses corresponding Parsers to interpret the key inputs using which the subsequent queries will be answered.
-If these inputs are invalid or absent, the app will not be able to answer any queries and will give default answer "I have no idea what you are talking about"

-...
-QueryResponder then takes the parsed inputs, calculates and constructs the answers.

-...
-Answers correspond to each query in the order that they were asked and is case sensitive.

-...
-If the app cannot comprehend the inputs, it responds with the default answer "I have no idea what you are talking about".
+- The app detects only queries of format "how many ...?" or "how much ...?"
+- Only accepts text files with extension .txt

 # How To Run

-From command line
+From command line :

+Compile and build  - *gradle clean build*
+Run Tests          - *gradle test*
-*gradle run -PpathToNotes=/Users/xxxx/Desktop/notes.txt*
+Run                - *gradle run -PpathToNotes=/Users/xxxx/Desktop/notes.txt*

-**pathToNotes** is the absolute path containing the file with input data
+*where **pathToNotes** is the absolute path containing the file with input data*